 The definition is there in the name itself: computer vision is a subset of Artificial Intelligence focused on analysing visuals and interpreting them.
 Through computer vision solutions, we’re able to search the images and videos for specific information, find patterns and categorise the visuals.

 The easiest way to understand computer vision is to think of it as an aim to mimic how humans see and interpret reality.
-For example, when we see a car passing by the street, we don’t wonder what it is: we’ve seen it countless times before, we know what it looks like, and therefore we’re able to name it without any difficulty.
+For example, when we see a car passing by, we don’t wonder what it is: we’ve seen it countless times before, we know what it looks like, and therefore we’re able to name it without any difficulty.

 That is exactly what computer vision does.
 In many cases, it’s actually able to outperform humans and find specific details we often fail to see.
 How’s that possible, you might ask?
 Let’s dig right into it…